arcege/ansible-primer/10-playbooks/lesson.md

 _Playbooks_ are YAML files that contain plays, plays then contain tasks or roles.

-_Hosts_ and _Hostgroups_ are Ansible perorms the plays, tasks and roles against.
+_Hosts_ and _Hostgroups_ are what Ansible performs the plays, tasks and roles against.
 Hostnames are arbitrary in the _inventory_, but keeping them different from the real hostname can lead to confusion.
 Groups allow for not just organizing the plays, but also setting variables - one group may use port 8888 while another uses